To submit an ethics consultation request, please use this form:

 Members:

-Margaret Pabst Battin, PhD, MFA.
-Distinguished Professor of Philosophy and Adjunct Professor of Internal Medicine, Program in Medical Ethics and Humanities, University of Utah.
+Margaret Pabst Battin, PHD, MFA.
+Distinguished Professor of Philosophy and Adjunct Professor of Internal Medicine, Department of Philosophy, Center for Health Ethics, Arts and Humanities, University of Utah.

-Charles Miller, MD.
-Medical oncologist, Internist and geriatrician.
+Charles F Miller, MD, FACP, FASCO, Medical Oncologist, Internist and Geriatrician.
 Member, Board of Directors, Hawaii Society of Clinical Oncology.
 Director of Kaiser Hawaii Aid-in-Dying Program.

-Thaddeus M. Pope, JD, PhD, HEC-C. Law Professor and Bioethicist, Mitchell Hamline School of Law, Saint Paul, Minnesota.
+Thaddeus Mason Pope, JD, PhD, HEC-C, Law Professor and Bioethicist, Mitchell Hamline School of Law, Saint Paul, Minnesota.

-Katalin Eve Roth, MD.
-Member, George Washington University Hospital Ethics Committee.
-Teaches bioethics to residents and medical students.
-Provider of Medical Aid in Dying.
-Washington, DC.
+Katalin Eve Roth, JD, MD, FACP.
+George Washington University Hospital Ethics Committee.
+Educator in bioethics for residents, medical students.
+Provider, Medical Aid in Dying.
+Washington, DC

-Yvette Vieira, MMH, HEC-C. Manager, Palliative Care and Bioethics, Atlantic Health System, New Jersey.
-Helped establish hospital and hospice medical-aid-in-dying system for New Jersey.
-Member, Medical Society of New Jersey Ethics Committee.
+Yvette Vieira, MMH, HEC-C. Sr Manager, Palliative Care and Bioethics, MAID Program Director, Atlantic Health System, New Jersey.
+Board Member, NJ Death with Dignity.
+Board Member, NJ Goals of Care Coalition.
+Adjunct Professor Medical/Health Humanities, Drew University.
+Non voting member, Medical Society of New Jersey Bioethics Committee.